fhiso/sources-and-citations/citation-elements.md

 Data, but the same considerations apply.

 Parties defining *extension citation elements* *may* arrange for them to support **discovery**.
-This when a HTTP 1.1 `GET` request to the *citation element name* IRI, made with an appropriate `Accept` header, yields 303 redirect to a machine-readable definition of the *citation element*.
+This when an HTTP 1.1 `GET` request to a *citation element name* IRI with an `http` scheme, made with an appropriate `Accept` header, yields 303 redirect to a machine-readable definition of the *citation element*.

 {.ednote}  FHISO does not currently define a *discovery* mechanism, but anticipate doing so in a future standard.
 If such a standard is ready